 a.
-How can AI solutions and technologies promote sustainable development?
+How can telecommunication/ICT-related AI solutions and technologies promote sustainable development?
 What are the key policy imperatives driving decision-makers to explore and harness the potential of AI-based solutions and technologies to enable sustainable development, including the transition to a digital economy?

 b.
-How can AI help the developing countries to better benefit from the use of advanced data-driven technologies?
-How can they benefit from AI?
+How can telecommunication/ICT-related AI help the developing countries to better benefit from the use of advanced data-driven technologies?

 c.
-What are the challenges facing the deployment and use of AI technologies?
+What are the challenges facing the deployment and use of telecommunication/ICT-related AI technologies?